mitodl/odl_devstack_tools/README.md

 When hacking on or testing changes to some package that edX depends on, it's very helpful to mount and install your local repo into the devstack containers.
-Among the benefits: (1) changes you make to those repos trigger a server restart automatically for LMS/Studio; (2) when you create a migration for one of those repos in the devstack container, the migration files are immediately available in your local repo.
+Among the benefits: (1) changes you make to those repos trigger a server restart automatically for LMS/Studio (if your package can be installed as ["editable"](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs));
+(2) when you create a migration for one of those repos in the devstack container, the migration files are immediately available in your local repo.

 Running `docker-compose up` with the example docker-compose file below would automatically mount the `XBlock` repo